ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

 Specifically, the WG is discussing "Modeling the Digital Map based on RFC 8345: Sharing Experience and Perspectives” [3] which defines the concept of Digital Map and explains its connection to the Network Digital Twin (NDT).
-Also, the document identifies a set of candidate issues in RFC 8345 to meet NDT needed.
+Also, the document identifies a set of candidate issues in RFC 8345 to meet NDT needs.
 These issues will be fixed as part of the NMOP WG activities.

 The Digital Map effort leverages the NDT architecture defined in the IRTF “Network Digital Twin: Concepts and Reference Architecture” [4] specification which also provides an overview of the NDT terms and